Jiyao17/jiyao17.github.io/_pages/publications.md

 You can also find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=fKvC6OMAAAAJ){:target="_blank"}.
-All copyrights maybe reserved by publishers.
+All copyrights may be reserved by publishers.

 <!-- # Pre-Prints